-I seek the following decision from Council (please give precise details): ☐ Accept the plan change ☑ Decline the plan change ☐ Accept the plan change with the following amendments ☐ If the plan change is not declined, make the following amendments I wish to present at the council planning hea ring: ☐ Yes ☐ No PLEASE NOTE: IF YOU DO NOT TICK EIT IT WILL BE ASSUMED THAT YOU DO NO I would be prepared to present a joint case a similar submission: at the hearing with others making a ☑ Yes □ No l could gain an advantage in trade competition ☐ Yes ☐ No on through this submission.
-If you could gain an advantage in trade composite the following: petition through this submission please I am directly affected by an effect of the subj ect matter of this submission that- (a) adversely affects the environment; and (b) does not relate to trade competition or the effects of trade competition ☐ Yes ☐ No .
-20 Signed: C. Hart R.Hart Date: 15 12 1b.
-Notes: The submission and decision you wish Contents of the proposed plan change are Submissions close at 5.00pm, Friday 16 Please send the completed form before to District Council, 35 Kenrick Street, PO B submissions@mpdc.govt.nz or completed town or you can drop it off at any Council.
-I accept that by taking part in this public submissions date, all submissions received with the submission received nd/or Notice of Requirement. th December 2016 the closing date to: Matamata-Piako ox 266, Te Aroha or email to online at www.mpdc.gov.nz/plan-your- I office. submission process that my submission ddresses) will be made public.
-After the
+I seek the following decision from Counc il (please give precise details): ☐ Accept the plan change ☑ Decline the plan change ☐ Accept the plan change with the following amendments ☐ If the plan change is not decline make the following amendments I wish to present at the council planning I hearing: ☐ Yes ☐ No PLEASE NOTE: IF YOU DO NOT TICK IT WILL BE ASSUMED THAT YOU DO I would be prepared to present a joint care similar submission: ☑ Yes □ No ☐ Yes ☐ No If you could gain an advantage in trade of complete the following: competition through this submission pleas I am directly affected by an effect of the subject matter of this submission that- (a) adversely affects the environmen(b) does not relate to trade competition t; and on or the effects of trade competition ☐ Yes ☐ No , we Signed: C. Hart R.Har T Date: 15 12 16. contents of the proposed plan change Submissions close at 5.00pm, Friday Please send the completed form before District Council, 35 Kenrick Street, Posubmissions@mpdc.govt.nz or comptown or you can drop it off at any Council y 16 th December 2016 ore the closing date to: Matamata-Piako O Box 266, Te Aroha or email to olete online at www.mpdc.gov.nz/plan-you closing date, all submissions received will be available for public viewing.